tustin2121/James_Somerton_Transcripts/_videos/VoHYZUj43K4.md

 <compare>
 <james {% include timecode %}>

-\[Throughout this whole plot-recap section, James's voice is filtered like it is on an old-timey radio broadcast.]
+<u>[Throughout this whole plot-recap section, James's voice is filtered like it is on an old-timey radio broadcast.]</u>

 Season one: the "what the hell is going on?!" season.